 Understanding Subnets

-In Bittensor, a subnet is an incentive-based competition market that produces a specific kind of digital commodity related to artificial intelligence.
+In Bittensor, a subnet is an incentive-based competition marketplace that produces a specific kind of digital commodity related to artificial intelligence.
 It consists of a community of miners that produce the commodity, and a community of validators that measures the miners' work to ensure its quality.
+Often, parties that serve as validators do so in order to run applications that make use of the services provided by the miners.

 Rewards—emmissions of TAO (τ) from Bittensor—are distributed among miners and validators based on their performance within subnets, and based on the relative performance of subnets within Bittensor.